PythonHacker24/PythonHacker24/README.md

 <h2 align=center> “I can do this all day.” - Captian America and Me the Whole Day </h2>

+<p align=center> An Computer Enthusiast and absoulute passionate Developer, Hacker, Explorer of system.
+Electronics and Electrical Engineer.
+From transmission lines to CPU Architecture, From mov instruction to cloud deployment, I consider all in my scope.
+I work in silence, in my space.
+Love to connect to techie people. </p>

 ## ⚡️ Tech Stack ⚡️

 ![](https://img.shields.io/badge/Raspberry%20Pi-A22846?style=for-the-badge&logo=Raspberry%20Pi&logoColor=white)